Hayley's Story

 If you have any reactions to your fertility drugs, it’s very important you let your clinic know straight away.
 Never feel like you're wasting their time.

-Choosing to donate your eggs is a big decision and it’s not for everyone.
+Before you donate your eggs, your clinic is required by law to offer you counselling.
 For that reason, your clinic will offer you counselling before you donate to make sure you’re completely comfortable with whatever you decide.

 It’s not possible to donate anonymously, so any children conceived with your donation could apply for your contact details when they reach 18.
 Obviously for some people, meeting the families they helped to create is a wonderful privilege, whereas others feel less comfortable with that prospect.